LongBu/AWS-SAP-C02-Study-Guide/README.md

   * Only new objects are replicated upon activation of CRR/SRR
   * Replications can not happen between more than one source and destinations (no chains)
   * Delete operations can replicate delete markers from source to target (optional setting), while those with a versioin ID are not replicated (avoids malicious deletes)
+  * Unencrypted objects and objects encrypted with SSE-S3 are replicated by default
+  * Objects encrypted with SSE-C are never replicated
+  * Objects encrypted with SSE-KMS need an option enabled (might receive KMS throttling errors=>Service Quota increase)
+    * Specify KMS Key to encrypt within the target bucket
+    * Adapt the KMS Key Policy for the target key
+    * Create an IAM Role with kms:Decrypt for the source KMS Key and kms:Encrypt for the target KMS key
+  * Per CRR, can utilize multi-region AWS KMS Keys, but are currently treated as independent keys by S3 (eg: upon transfer the object will still be decrypted and encrypted)

 ##### S3 Batch Replication:
   * Provides a way to replicate objects that existed before a replication configuration was in place, objects that have previously been replicated, and those that failed replication